httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"hello": "world"}
 ~~~

-The proxy includes the client's signature value under the label `sig1`, which the proxy signs in addition to the Forwarded field.
+The proxy includes the client's signature value from the original message under the label `sig1`, which the proxy signs in addition to the Forwarded field.
 Note that since the client's signature already covers the client's Signature-Input value for `sig1`, this value is transitively covered by the proxy's signature and need not be added explicitly.
 The proxy identifies its own key and algorithm and, in this example, includes an expiration for the signature to indicate to downstream systems that the proxy will not vouch for this signed message past this short time window.
 This results in a signature base of:

 ~~~
 NOTE: '\' line wrapping per RFC 8792